arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Names and signatures of witnesses

-• Name of officiant of the ceremony
+• Name of the officiant of the ceremony

 • Persons whose names appear on the document.